 - remind audiences that with your storytelling, you are ultimately asking something of them: to be more aware, change a behavior, adopt a new plan of action, or write a check that will help create change.
 Unless you point to the positive, better world, telling your story does not give your audience tangible reasons to care, reflect, or invest.

 We congratulate Gayathri on her powerful advocacy and thank her for sharing her story with us.
-You can read more of Gayathri’s story in the upcoming expanded edition of Living Proof.
-Watch this site for news of its publication in August, or sign up for our newsletter if you’d like a personal reminder.
+Read more of Gayathri’s story in Living Proof: Telling Your Story to Make a Difference.